 During the summer of 2011, Peterson joined the Lee faculty as a part of the School of Theology in the Religion Department where he presently teaches a variety of Old Testament classes and Introductory Hebrew.

-Born in Bath, New Brunswick, Canada, Peterson has lived in various places, mostly connected to his time in school.
-He and his wife, Christine, were blessed with the birth of their first child in the fall of 2011, named Madeline Elizabeth.
+Peterson is from New Brunswick, Canada, and has lived in various places, mostly connected to his time in school.
+He and his wife, Christine, have three children, Madeline, Mark and Kevin.